jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Gravitational Signature | the unique code or idea that is the basis for the discrete entity.
 In a living body, this manifests as its DNA
 Humor | Ability to make connections from seemingly unconnected things (Bashar) Idea | An original metaphysical object created by the Supreme that is accessed by abstract minds.
 Also, a product of Ideation (accessing pre-existing ideas)
-Identity | A discrete resultant perception separate from other perceptions or a mass of perceptions Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable.
+Ideology | a system of beliefs built around a centeral idea Identity | A discrete resultant perception separate from other perceptions or a mass of perceptions Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable.
 Also generally adharmic since Existence is Positive.
 Instant | The minimum moment of time (Descartes, Principles of Philosophy)